OlofH2/Before-Fab-Academy/docs/KiCad_and_Roland_MonoFab_SRM_20.md

 To rotate an element you can write "R" and then the element rotates 90 degrees.

-This photo above from [Spence Konde](https://github.com/SpenceKonde/megaTinyCore/raw/master/megaavr/extras/ATtiny_x12.gif) shows how the ATtiny 412 is set up.
  I connected the led to pin 7, which is marked as PA3.
 Then I connected the LED to Ground.
 Then I connected the swithc to pin 2, which is marked as PA6.
 In Schematic Editor it looks as if Pins nr.
 2 and 7 are on the same side but when you look at this photo of ATtiny 412 from [Spence Konde](https://github.com/SpenceKonde/megaTinyCore/raw/master/megaavr/extras/ATtiny_x12.gif) you can see that the pins are on each side.